-Fraser has 27 Supervised Living homes for teens and adults with special needs.
-The homes are in neighborhoods throughout Hennepin and Anoka counties.
+Fraser has 27 Supervised Living homes for adults with autism and disabilities throughout Hennepin and Anoka counties.
 These homes are available for individuals who need more support at home and in their community.
-Our goal for Supervised Living is to support the developmental, health, safety and social needs of each resident.
+Our goal for Supervised Living is to support the developmental, health, safety and social needs of each individual.

 In each home, three or four people live together.
-Fraser staff is on-site 24 hours a day.
-They help residents manage their daily needs, like doing their hair, brushing their teeth or exercising.
-Our staff works with each individual to set and achieve goals.
-We also help them engage with the community through coffee dates, social events and trips to supermarket.
+Fraser has staff onsite whenever individuals are at home.
+They help individuals manage their daily needs, like doing their hair, brushing their teeth or exercising.
+Our staff works with each person to set and achieve goals.
+We also help them engage with the community through coffee dates, social events and trips to the supermarket.

 A registered nurse provides a health service consultation.
 Accessible homes are available for individuals with physical disabilities.

 The DD, BI or CADI waiver will cover the cost of the programming and housing.
 There is also a private pay option.

 Goldenrod House is a split level home with three men between the ages of 52-63 and is located near Eagle Lake Regional Park.
 When COVID restrictions do not prevent it, some of the residents attend a day program and others work in the community during the week.
 The individuals at Goldenrod are very social and enjoy activities such as puzzles, listening to music, basketball, going for walks, and going out to eat.
 The home is staffed 2:4 and offers awake overnight staffing.